lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/overview.md

       [warm_archive](file_systems.md#warm_archive) can be used.
       (Note that this is mounted **read-only** on the compute nodes).
     * For a series of calculations that works on the same data please use a `scratch` based [workspace](workspaces.md).
-    * **SSD**, in its turn, is the fastest available file system made only for large parallel applications running with millions of small I/O (input, output operations).
+    * **SSD**, in its turn, is the fastest available filesystem made only for large parallel applications running with millions of small I/O (input, output operations).
     * If the batch job needs a directory for temporary data then **SSD** is a good choice as well.
       The data can be deleted afterwards.